 Please note the university does not have capacity to grant single rooms at standard double rates based on medical concerns for a person other than the resident.
 Single rooms may be available at the double-as-single rate for students who are not granted a single room accommodation at a standard double rate.
 All requests are subject to availability of rooms.

 Will students be allowed in lobbies and study rooms?

-Housing and Dining Services may limit the number of residents allowed in community spaces such as lobbies, lounges, laundry rooms, kitchens, study rooms, music rooms and workout rooms.
-Services may also be limited, including but not limited to the use of front desk equipment and carts or dollies.
+Currently, community spaces such as lobbies, lounges, laundry rooms, kitchens, study rooms, music rooms and workout rooms are open for student use.
+Housing and Dining Services may limit the number of residents allowed in community spaces when necessary and services may also be limited, including but not limited to the use of front desk equipment and carts or dollies.

 Will I be allowed to have guests in my living space?

 Currently, students are allowed to have guests and should reference the guests and visitors policy in the Residence Hall Handbook or Jardine Apartments Handbook to learn about the expectations regarding guests.

 Currently, students and guests are required to wear a face mask or covering over the nose and mouth unless in their assigned room.
 Students and guests are expected to look for and adhere to any signs noting a space where masks must be worn.
 Read the university's face covering policy for additional information regarding masks on campus.

 Social distancing is expected in residence halls and dining centers, as well as any community space at Jardine Apartments, and is defined as maintaining at least 6 feet from other people.
 Rooms will be set up before move-in to maintain 6 feet of social distance between roommate sleeping areas Housing and Dining Services' de-densifying plan reduces the number of residents that will share community spaces such as bathrooms to help you successfully distance from others.

 What happens if in-person classes are suspended after the semester begins?